 The Egg Donation Decision

 As a gay male couple, you'll need an egg donor.
-Key decisions include:
+This is often one of the most meaningful decisions in your journey.
+Key considerations include:

 - Whose Sperm: You can use one partner's sperm, or create embryos with both partners' sperm and transfer together

-- Split Embryos: Some couples create embryos with each partner's sperm for multiple children
+- Split Embryos: Some couples create embryos with each partner's sperm for multiple children, ensuring each child has a genetic connection to one father

 Legal Parentage for Same-Sex Couples

-Securing legal parentage for both partners is critical.
+Securing legal parentage for both partners is critical—and entirely achievable.
 The process varies by destination:

 Pre-Birth Orders (USA)